rust-lang/rfcs/text/0000-target-tier-policy.md

 patches that fail to build on a target.
 Thus, we place requirements that ensure the target will not block forward progress of the Rust project.

-Any new tier 2 target requires compiler team approval based on these requirements.
+Any new tier 2 target must be reviewed and approved by the compiler team based on these requirements.

 In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 2 CI-related requirements.
 This